RuedigerVoigt/exoskeleton/contributing.md

  ## Code Contributions

  Code Contributions are welcome.
 Before you spend a lot of time programming please check the issue's page or get in contact.
 It is a design goal to avoid bloat by implementing too many features.

  * Please adhere to [PEP8](https://www.python.org/dev/peps/pep-0008/).
- * The code should included documentation.
+ * The code should include documentation.
  * Variable names should be speaking.
+ * The code uses type-annotations.
+Part of the built is an automatic run of mypy.